 And of course, remember to use my referral link to get a US $100 voucher https://m.do.co/c/7a85b33e64cf if you decide to use Digital Ocean as your Cloud VPS!

 Not happy with those tutos?
-In this page you will find a collection of "Install Mautic Tutorials" Curated by Chris Calabro: https://innotiom.com/mautic-tutorials/
+In the following page, you will find a collection of "Install Mautic Tutorials" Curated by Chris Calabro: https://innotiom.com/mautic-tutorials/

 What do you think?
 What is your own experience?